trotro/docker-zabbix-coreos/README.md

         -v /proc:/coreos/proc:ro -v /sys:/coreos/sys:ro -v /dev:/coreos/dev:ro \
         -v /var/run/docker.sock:/coreos/var/run/docker.sock \
         --name zabbix-coreos bhuisgen/docker-zabbix-coreos <SERVER> <HOSTMETADATA> [<HOSTNAME>]

+If you want to use SAS2IRCU for RAID monitoring, you need to run your container with --privileged

 The needed options are: